Bloodhound LSR: Wheels

-For low-speed testing at Cornwall Airport Newquay in 2017, the car was fitted with four runway wheels based on those of an English Electric Lightning fighter jet with refurbished original tyres.
+For low-speed testing at Newquay Airport in 2017, the car was fitted with four runway wheels based on those of an English Electric Lightning fighter jet with refurbished original tyres.
 These were replaced for the high-speed test runs in the desert in South Africa in 2019 by four 90 cm diameter wheels weighing 95 kg, forged from an aircraft-grade aluminium zinc alloy.
 These were designed to spin at up to 10,200 rpm and resist centrifugal forces of up to 50000 g at the rim.

 Wheel bearings

 Three Timken high-speed (DN around 1,000,000 at full speed) tapered roller bearings support each wheel.
-When the car's mass increased to 7,500 kg, Timken recalculated bearing life to be 50 hours, or a 5000% safety factor given the less than 1 hour run time.
+When the car's mass increased to 7,500 kg, Timken recalculated bearing life to be 50 hours, or a 5,000% safety factor given the less than one-hour run time.

 Construction

 The car was built at sites in Bristol and Avonmouth.
 A full-scale model was unveiled at the 2010 Farnborough International Airshow, when it was announced that Hampson Industries would begin to build the rear chassis section of the car in the first quarter of 2011 and that a deal for the manufacture of the front of the car was due.
-The car was largely completed by October 2017 when full reheat static testing was undertaken with the jet engine at Cornwall Airport Newquay followed by low speed test runs.
+The car was largely completed by October 2017 when full reheat static testing was undertaken with the jet engine at Newquay Airport followed by low speed test runs.

 Further construction was carried out before the project went into administration and the car was then completed at Berkeley before high speed testing.

 Testing locations

 Early in the project, Swansea University's School of the Environment and Society was enlisted to help determine a new test site for the record runs because the test site for the ThrustSSC record attempt had become unsuitable.
 The venue chosen for high speed testing and for the land speed record runs was Hakskeen Pan in the Mier area of the Northern Cape, South Africa, on a track measuring 12 mi long.
 The local community cleared 16,500 tonnes of stones by hand from an area measuring 22 million square metres to create space for 20 tracks each 10 metres wide, as the car cannot run twice on the same strip of desert.

-Low speed runway testing of over 200 mph occurred on 26, 28 and 30 October 2017 at Cornwall Airport Newquay.
+Low speed runway testing of over 200 mph occurred on 26, 28 and 30 October 2017 at Newquay Airport.

 High speed testing at Hakskeen Pan began in October 2019.
 The car achieved 628 mph on its final run on 16 November 2019.

-Education and STEM outreach
+Links to science education

-The Bloodhound Project had an education component designed to inspire future generations to take up careers in science, technology, engineering and mathematics (STEM) by showcasing these subjects and interacting with young people and students, in partnership with engineering companies including Rolls-Royce.
-Bloodhound-related education activities are provided by Bloodhound Education Ltd, a standalone charity registered in 2016.
-The charity's Bloodhound Education Centre is at SGS Berkeley Green UTC.
+A charitable company Bloodhound SSC Education Ltd was established in 2016 with the objective of promoting science at all levels of the education system.
+The name of the charity was altered to Bloodhound Education Ltd in 2019.